Data Driven Marketing

 There's a lot of data pieces that we’re required to report as a part of this funding and with our external partners that we just didn't have access to before.
 So, using Equifax's match to our student records, we're able to find their wage outcomes and provide that as part of our reporting to external partners and as a part of the Workforce Innovation and Opportunity Act.
 In fact, WIOA programs are required to report second quarter and fourth quarter wages, and we're able to do that through our use of the Equifax wage outcomes data.

-To learn more about how Equifax is supporting colleges and universities, visit here.
+Learn more about how Equifax is supporting colleges and universities.

 Listen on Your Favorite Podcast App